By Julie McManus

 - Use customer stories as a key business asset from which to improve or design services around

-- Remember that research is not just around gaining customers; it's about retaining them.
+- Remember that research is not just about gaining customers; it's about retaining them too.
 Insights into needs change because needs change - keep the research rolling.

 5. Focus on the service: The key purpose and differentiator of a service organisation is the efficient and satisfactory journey that a customer takes with you.